mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 $$G = 1 - {p_k}^2 - (1-p_k)^2$$

-Below is a visual representation of the Gini impurity as a function of $p_\checkmark$, the probability of randomly selecting a positive label from the set.
-(We've just replaced $p_k$ with $p_\checkmark$ to indicate that the checkmarks are the positive class.)
+Below is a visual representation of the Gini impurity as a function of $p_\checkmark$, the probability of randomly selecting a positive label from the set.<sup>[[1]](#1-decision-tree-training)</sup> (We've just replaced $p_k$ with $p_\checkmark$ to indicate that the checkmarks are the positive class.)
 The lowest impurity is when the elements in the set are either all _not_ checkmarks (i.e., x's) or all checkmarks.
 The impurity peaks when we have equal numbers of x's and checkmarks.

 <center>
 <img src="{{  site.baseurl  }}/images/projects/decision_tree/gini_impurity2.png" height="80%" width="80%">